 But that doesn’t mean that you can skip anything.

-Take your time and make sure you cover every page in your coursework.
+Take your time and make sure you cover every page of your coursework.

 There are many key concepts that you will cover during your course that are critical and you should know these inside and out.

-Don’t worry, it will be easy to identify these as you continue through your certification.
+Don’t worry; it will be easy to identify these as you continue your certification.